FawadNL/rockstars/README.md

 # IT Rockstars Music App

-The Rockstars Music app is a responsive web application developed with Ionic + Angular, to manage playlits and songs.
+The Rockstars Music app is a responsive web application developed with Ionic + Angular, to manage playlists.

 ### Features included

-- User can search artist by artist name.
+- User can search Artist by Artist name.
-- On click of Artist name, Artist details page will open and Songs by an artist can be found on same page.
+- Artist details page will open with all the songs of that artist.
-- User can select playlist tab where user can create playlists and add songs to his playlist.
+- User can select playlist tab where user can create playlists and add songs to his/her playlist.
 - On click of playlist name user can go to playlist details page and get songs added to a playlist.
-- To delete songs from playlist swipe songs name to left on playlist details page, this will show the delete button.
+- To delete songs from playlist, swipe the song to left on playlist details page to see the delete option.

 ### Requirements to run app